What are the risk factors for soft tissue sarcomas?

 A risk factor is anything that changes your chance of getting a disease like cancer.
 Different cancers have different risk factors.
 For example, unprotected exposure to strong sunlight is a risk factor for skin cancer.
 Smoking is a risk factor for cancers of the lung, and many other cancers.
 But risk factors don’t tell us everything.
 Having a risk factor, or even several, doesn’t mean that you will get the cancer.
 Also, many people get cancer without having a risk factor.

 Scientists have found a few risk factors that make a person more likely to develop soft tissue sarcomas.
+These include:

-Gorlin syndrome, also called nevoid basal cell carcinoma syndrome, is caused by defects in the PTC gene.
+Gorlin syndrome, also called nevoid basal cell carcinoma syndrome, is caused by defects in the PTCH1 gene.
 People with this syndrome have a high risk of developing many basal cell skin cancers.
 They also have an increased risk of getting fibrosarcoma and rhabdomyosarcoma.

 Tuberous sclerosis can be caused by a defect in the TSC1 gene.
 It can also be caused by a defect in another gene: TSC2.
 People with this syndrome often have seizures and learning problems.
 They get benign tumors in many different organs.
 They also get kidney problems, often along with a kidney tumor called angiomyolipoma.
 People with tuberous sclerosis have an increased risk of getting rhabdomyosarcoma.